nguyenlly/math448_proj/README.md

 <p align="center">Histogram showing distribution of popularity score of tracks in the Spotify Million Playlist
 Dataset.
 The two red lines indicate quartile 1 and quartile 3 respectively</p>
 <hr>

+### findings

+The distribution of the histogram is normal and unimodal, with a mode at 40 points.
+It has a minimum value of 0 points and a maximum value of 90 points.
+The first quartile is at 29 points.
+The third quartile is at 49 points.
+The median and mean are 39 and 38.92986 respectively

 <p align="center"><img src="https://github.com/nguyenlly/math448_proj/blob/main/images/figure2.png" width="650" height="450"></p>
 <p align="center">Scatterplots of popularity scores vs 11 numerical variables.
 The blue line represents the
 generalized additive model and the red line represents the linear model.</p>